VighneshGhantasala/Form_builder_OpenCV/README.md

 # Form_builder_OpenCV
-Create a simpel html form with an image as input using OpenCV
+Create a simpel html form with an image as input using OpenCV and python

 ***Author: Vighnesh Ghantasala***